Monkey's Cymbal is a sound designer, music composer and mixing engineer with years of experience in music production.

 Sound assets are the building blocks for any sound design, and every one of them requires special atention to fit the game intentions and enable the immerssion.

-Each one of them need to have an specific meaning and purpose within the game, whether it gives feedback to the player or triggers an emotional response.
+Each one of them needs to have a specific meaning and purpose within the game, whether it gives feedback to the player or triggers an emotional response.

 Mixing and mastering are crucial to give your audio a polished and hi-fi character, so your game can sound as big and professional as you want.